Mushir-Ali/ClientDriven/README.md

 - No frontend or API method exists to change a user’s role to admin.

+- Admin can delete and edit anyone's tasks, on the other hand user can only update/modify his own tasks.
+He can't delete tasks as for the case of admin.

 ## Tech Stack

 - Frontend: React, React Router, Tailwind CSS, Lucide Icons, react-hot-toast